Dr-dyrane/alx-frontend-for-fun/README.md

 The project has the following structure:

 - `markdown2html.py`: The main script for converting Markdown to HTML.
-- `styles.css`: CSS file for styling the HTML output.
 - `README.md`: Project documentation in Markdown format.

 ## Requirements